ElektraInitiative/PermaplanT/doc/decisions/database_structure.md

 1. Hierarchy

- in the section "Considered Alternatives".
+discussed in the section "Considered Alternatives".

 2. Metatables